ysard/mi_remote_database/README.md

     Projector: 10
     Cable _ Satellite box: 11
     Camera: 13

+List the known brands for a specific device:

+    $ python -m src db_stats -lb -d 2
+    Brands for 'Set-top box' device:
+    dict_keys(['Home Digital_in137', 'ACT Digital_in112', 'Airtel_in100', ...])
+    # See the 2 parts for each name: `brandname_internalid`.
+    # 1 of them or both can be used later.

 With **this ids mapping you will be able to export codes for a specific device**, like shown in the next section.